huntdatacenter/docs/docs/do-science/lab-access/for-it-support-personnel.md

 Protocol: UDP
 ```

-This may require local firewall configurations.
 Blocked network connections will typically give errors such as `LS Error: TLS key negotiation failed to occur within 60 seconds` or `The VPN failed because the connection attempt timed out`.

 ## Information forwarded to lab users